chrjoh/pcapparse/README.md

 =========

-The program parses the given pcap file trying to extract the ntlm challenge response
+The program parses the given pcap file trying to extract the ntlm challenge response (Was written to crack FFA challenge 2015, part 4)

 ## Dependencies
 Pcap parse requires [gopacket](github.com/google/gopacket)